kubernetes-client/python/README.md

 Starting from 4.0 release, we do not support directly calling exec or attach calls. you should use stream module to call them. so instead of `resp = api.connect_get_namespaced_pod_exec(name, ...` you should call `resp = stream(api.connect_get_namespaced_pod_exec, name, ...`.
 See more at [exec example](examples/exec.py).

+## License

+This software is free and open source released follows the Apache License version 2.0 (http://www.apache.org/licenses/ ).
+See LICENSE.txt included with the distribution for details.